Vartikasinha-mwb/integration-with-mautic-for-wp/readme.md

 [**How to Connect WordPress with Mautic and Convert Leads?**](https://www.youtube.com/watch?v=Rqm9SHbZAnk)

+IMPORTANT NOTICE:

+From this version update, we would be discontinuing this plugin and its support.
+We had a great time serving everyone with the tool and learned a lot.
+People still interested in the tool functionalities may please check other tool recommendations.

+Please Visit [**WP Swings**](https://wpswings.com/?utm_source=wpswings-official&utm_medium=github-page&utm_campaign=discontinue-plugin) for all your WordPress/WooCommerce solutions.

 **USING THE INTEGRATION WITH MAUTIC FOR WP PLUGIN YOU CAN:**
 * Integrate Mautic with WP website
 * Sync your non-eCommerce website’s data with Mautic CRM
 * Have dedicated Mautic dashboard sync over your WordPress panel
 * Assign tags and add segments to your captured leads with WordPress Mautic form embed
 * The non-eCommerce website’s data can be tracked easily
 * Flexible, user-friendly, and good-looking forms to subscribe people to your Mautic Newsletter and email list.
 * Write better emails by collecting important information about your subscribers.

 ## WHAT’S INCLUDED IN OUR FREE INTEGRATION WITH MAUTIC FOR WP PLUGIN